-VIO401.2 Any stimulant, depressant, tranquilizer or sedative which could affect the performance of a horse (stimulants and depressants are defined as substances that stimulate or depress the cardiovascular, respiratory or central nervous system).
+VIO401.1 Any product that contains an ingredient or is a drug which might affect the performance of a horse as a stimulant, depressant, tranquilizer, analgesic, local anesthetic or psychotropic (mood and/or behavior altering) substance.
+Stimulants and depressants are defined as substances that stimulate or depress the cardiovascular, respiratory or central nervous system.

-VIO401.3 Any substance, regardless of how harmless or innocuous it might be, that might interfere with the detection or quantitation of any substance defined in VIO401.1 or VIO401.2.
+VIO401.2 Any substance, regardless of how harmless or innocuous it might be, that might interfere with drug testing procedures.